This article is part of the EduKink library.

 Unless you are sure you can be 100% out with everyone in your current and future life, we recommend that you start with a scene name, and use only it for at least your first year.
 At a minimum, don't use your last name - just first (or middle) name and maybe initial (if your given name is common).

 Later you can decide if you want to "out" yourself.
 It's hard to "un-ring the bell".
-Before you out yourself, read the short book "When Someone You Love is Kinky"
+Before you out yourself, read the short book "When Someone You Love is Kinky".

-Typical reasons for wanting confidentiality include - sensitive job, sensitive family or friends, or being a current or future parent.
 A scene name should not be about shame.
 If you feel that your needs, desires, or behavior are shameful, get help with that.

 A scene name is not an effective cover for misdeeds.
 If someone behaves illegally or dishonorably in the scene, they get outed promptly.